 Getting regular checkups, reporting changes, maintaining a healthy weight and getting enough exercise, with the guidance of a medical professional, are all recommended for people at risk of lymphedema.
 Compression garments can help prevent or reduce swelling and should also be used with the guidance of a medical professional.

 Physical therapy can help here, too.
 Therapists can help determine the combination of manual and compression therapy, including lymphatic drainage, which works for you.
 These techniques can promote fluid clearance and allow for more free and comfortable movement.
-There are physical therapists who specialize in alleviating lymphedema.
+There are physical therapists who specialise in alleviating lymphedema.
 Speak with your care team for more information.
 For a link to a pelvic floor therapist, please see our Medical Resources page.

 Finally, the American Cancer Society also has a useful document on understanding and managing lymphedema here.